BestTimesToVisit.com Logo

 money

 Uruguay uses the Uruguayan Peso (UYU), but credit cards are widely accepted in tourist areas.
-However, smaller businesses and street vendors often prefer cash, so it's a good idea to carry some Pesos for smaller purchases and to haggle a bit at the Mercado del Puerto.
+However, smaller businesses and street vendors often prefer cash, so it's a good idea to carry some Pesos for smaller purchases and always check the exchange rate before exchanging currency at a bank or exchange bureau to avoid high fees.

 transport

-Montevideo has a decent public bus system (buses) that's affordable.
-Download the app 'Redpagos' to easily buy bus tickets online and avoid long queues.
-Taxis are also readily available, but always agree on a fare beforehand or use a reputable app like Uber.
+Montevideo has a decent public bus system (buses are called 'ómnibus'), which is affordable.
+Download the app 'Redpagos' to easily purchase bus tickets online and avoid long queues.
+Taxis are readily available, but always agree on a fare beforehand or use a reputable app like Uber.

 safety